 Registration of a sole proprietorship

-The owner must in general be of age (18 years) to establish a sole proprietorship.
+In general you have to be of age (18 years) in order to start a sole proprietorship.
 You do not have to be a resident of Norway, but your business must have an address in Norway.

 When registering a sole proprietorship, you do not primarily have to attach documents.

 The name of the sole proprietorship must include the owner’s surname (family name).
-It is the surname from the National Population Register that has to be used.
+It is the surname from the National Registry that has to be used.

-If you do not state your surname as part of your business name, we will add it in the registration process.
+If you do not state your surname as part of your business name, we will add your full name in the registration process.

 The owner must in general be of age (18 years) to be self-employed and to register a sole proprietorship.
 The exception is if